modesttree/Zenject-2019/README.md

         * <a href="#implementing-idisposable">Implementing IDisposable</a>
         * <a href="#installers">Installers</a>
     * <a href="#zenject-order-of-operations">Zenject Order Of Operations</a>
-    * <a href="#di-rules--guidelines--recommendations">Rules / Guidelines / Recommendations / Gotchas / Miscellaneous Tips and Tricks</a>
+    * <a href="#di-guidelines--recommendations">Guidelines / Recommendations / Gotchas / Miscellaneous Tips and Tricks</a>
     * Advanced Features
         * <a href="#global-bindings">Global Bindings</a>
         * <a href="#update--initialization-order">Update Order And Initialization Order</a>